Cazorlas/Sonny/Readme.md

 This project uses **Git Submodule** to manage dependencies.
 The following libraries are included as submodules from their own repositories:

 - **Revit.Async** - Async utilities for Revit API
-- **EasyRibbon** - Attribute-based framework for creating Revit Ribbon UI
+- **Sonny.EasyRibbon** - Attribute-based framework for creating Revit Ribbon UI
-- **SonnyRevitExtensions** - Revit API extension methods and utilities library
+- **Sonny.RevitExtensions** - Revit API extension methods and utilities library

 ### Clone with Submodules